Devnol/Bluebomb-automator/README.md

    * Terry A. Davis: Motivation
  ### For any questions, problems or requests, [Join the Wii mini hacking server](https://discord.gg/KGBqNRb) (recommended) or create an issue on github.
  ## To Do List:
- - [ ] Finalise the GPIO python script
  - [ ] Add option to quit script without having to enter the shell
  - [ ] Add option in setup.sh to make the program run on boot/remove it from boot if installed
  - [ ] Make a showcase video